 College/University-Based Programs: (These are not necessarily for college credit but are affiliated with a college.)

 A Directory of Student Farms in the U.S. and Canada has been put together by the Sustainable Agriculture Education Association.
+Many are associated with a major in sustainable agriculture, or a hands on beginning farmer training program.

-Individual programs include:
+Individual beginning farmer training programs include:

 The University of Maine Sustainable Agriculture Program